 What if there was no loss in the data center network?
 None whatsoever!
-No packet loss, no latency loss and no throughput loss.
-We would be able to parallelize applications and datasets as needed to meet the real-time interactive latencies required to meld the intelligence in the cloud with our own human lives.
-We would be able to create new and unique user experiences from unbounded information.
+No packet loss, no latency loss, and no throughput loss.
+Networks could be designed to support full utilization without the risk of performance degradation.
+Parallel applications and datasets would not be delayed or blocked by congestion and could meet the real-time latency requirements needed to meld the intelligence in the cloud with live human interaction.
+With no information loss or delay, we would be able to create new and unique user experiences from unbounded remote information.

-To create such an environment, we must mitigate congestion in the network.
-Not simply cope with it, like today's networking technologies, but mitigate the effects and create a lossless network.
-The following new and proposed technologies are aiming to do just that - progressing towards the lossless data center network for the future.
+To create such an environment, we must mitigate congestion in the network-.
+Not_not simply cope with it, like today's networking technologies, but mitigate the effects and create a lossless network.
+The following new and proposed technologies are aiming to do just that-progressing towards the lossless data center network for the future.